 - Open testmap.html and paste the following code.
 Don’t worry about what it all means.
 You will just need to modify two lines of this code to get your own Mapbox map to display inside:

-- From the left side of the Mapbox website, click Styles and click your basemap.
-Then click Share, Develop, & Use and scroll down to Develop with this style.
+- In the Mapbox website, click Styles and Share, Develop, & Use in your style's menu.
+Scroll down to Develop with this style.
 Click the Leaflet button and copy the Leaflet URL that appears.

 - Paste the Leaflet URL in the line of code above that says PASTE YOUR URL INSIDE THESE SINGLE QUOTES.